MiSTer-devel/Gameboy_MiSTer/ReadMe.md

 * Cheats

 ## Open Source Bootstrap roms
 This now includes the open source boot ROMs from [https://github.com/LIJI32/SameBoy/](https://github.com/LIJI32/SameBoy/).
 For maximum compatibility/authenticity you can still place the Gameboy bios/bootroms into the Gameboy folder and load them in the menu with Misc->Load GBC/DMG/SGB boot.
+Loading an authentic Gameboy Color bios/bootroom is required in order to use GBA Mode.

 ## Palettes
 This core supports custom palettes (*.gbp) which should be placed into the Gameboy folder.
 Some examples are available in the palettes folder.